Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Preliminaries

 For the GP prediction of $\Delta_{h}$, let $\gamma_{h}(x)$, and $G_{h}(x)$ be defined analogously.
-Since the exact dynamics and CBF are unknown, one cannot certify the inequalities~\eqref{eq:clf-ineq} and~\eqref{eq:cbf-ineq}.
+Since the exact dynamics, the CBF and CLF are unknown, one cannot certify the inequalities~\eqref{eq:clf-ineq} and~\eqref{eq:cbf-ineq}.
 However, for $\delta\in(0,1)$, and using the GP predictions, define

-and similarly $Q_{h}$, $r_{h}, b_{h}$ and $c_{h}$ (the exact form of $\beta(\delta)$ is given in~\cite[Theorem~2]{FC-JJC-BZ-CJT-KS:21-acc}).
-Then, according to~\cite[Section~IV]{FC-JJC-BZ-CJT-KS:21}, if the two SOCCs
+and similarly $Q_{h}$, $r_{h}, b_{h}$ and $c_{h}$ (the exact form of $\beta(\delta)$ is given in~\citep[Theorem~2]{FC-JJC-BZ-CJT-KS:21-acc}).
+Then, according to~\citep[Section~IV]{FC-JJC-BZ-CJT-KS:21}, if the two SOCCs

 are satisfied for all $x\in\Cc$, then~\eqref{eq:clf-ineq} and~\eqref{eq:cbf-ineq} each hold for all $x\in\Cc$ with probability at least $1-\delta$.